goetzpf/bash-dirstack/README.rst

       dsedit                : Edit directory stack file.
       dsclear               : Initialize the directory stack with a single entry, which is your home directory.

   Manage more than one directory stack:

       dsset [TAG]           : Initialize or use new directory stack file with tag TAG.
-If TAG is not given use the standard filename. dssetlist             : List existing tags for dsset command.
+                              If TAG is not given show thw current directory stack name. dssetlist             : List existing tags for dsset command.

   Revert the last directory change:

       dsback                : Go back to that last directory before it was changed by a bash-dirstack command.